woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 # CTRL-C after couple minutes
 ```

-Then downloaded to local host for analysis
+Then downloaded the capture to local host for analysis
 ```bash
 scp <user>@<ip>:<path>/data.pcap .
 ```